mikeonslow/Call-Center-Coach-GPT/README.md

 - More complex to build
 - Not available to publish in the OpenAI Explore GPTs interface
 - Costly compared to custom GPTs which are included with a ChatGPT Plus, Team or Enterprise subscription
+- No native "Web Browsing", you need to bring your own APIs for web scraping and other web-based interactions

 ### ChatGPT Custom GPTs